Horo5502/creator-docs_ja_unified/README.md

 # creator-docs_ja_unified
 VRChat CreatorDocs Unified Repository.
-This repository contains all VRChat creator documents as of the time the synchronization was performed by the administrator!
+This repository contains all VRChat creator documents as of the time the synchronization was performed by Github Actions!
+Synchronization occurs automatically every Monday at 0pm.

 ## Overview
 A repository to incorporate updates from the original text in creator-docs_ja.